Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): A Heap-and-Addresses Interpretation of Valued Borrows

 To avoid tricky coinductive reasoning, we instead rely on step-indexed semantics.
 We present in \Figure{llbc-index} several of the updated rules for the step-indexed LLBC.
 As for related work, we add a step index to the judgment which evaluates statements (e.g., \Rule{E-Step-Seq}).
 This step index can be seen as a standard notion of fuel~\cite{owens2016functional}; when the index is equal to zero, i.e., the execution is out of fuel, we stop the evaluation and return the $\infty$ value (\Rule{E-Step-Zero}).
 Otherwise, when evaluating possibly non-terminating statements (e.g., function calls as described by \Rule{E-Step-Call}), we decrement the step index in the recursive evaluation (e.g., the evaluation of the function body).

-Building on this semantics, we can now define the following evaluation judgment that hides the step indices, and returns either $\infty$ for diverging computations, or the previously seen pair of a control flow tag and environment:
+Building on this semantics, we can now define the following evaluation judgment that hides the step indices, and returns either $\infty$ for diverging computations, or the previously seen pair of a control-flow outcome and an environment:

 We follow a similar approach to extend the PL and HLPL languages to model divergence.
-Adapting the proofs and theorems from \S\ref{sec:refine} to the step-indexed semantics and proving Theorem~\ref{thm:plllbcinf} is straightforward, and we omit the complete presentation for brevity.
+Adapting the proofs and theorems from \Section{refine} to the step-indexed semantics and proving Theorem~\thref{plllbcinf} is straightforward, and we omit the complete presentation for brevity.
 The core idea is that evaluations for the same program have identical step indices in PL, HLPL, and LLBC: the step index only decrements when entering a function call (or a loop), which is shared across the three languages.

 \begin{theorem} For all $\Omega_l$ PL state and $\Omega_h$ LLBC state, we have: